hacpaka/redbet/README.md

 Originally cloned from version [4.0.5](https://github.com/redmine/redmine/tree/4.0.5).

 ## Compatibility
-RedMINI is a monolith project and not compatible with [Redmine](https://github.com/redmine/redmine) in any way.
+Redbet is a monolith project and not compatible with [Redmine](https://github.com/redmine/redmine) in any way.

 ## License
-RedMINI is open source and released under the terms of the [GNU General Public License v2 (GPL)](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+Redbet is open source and released under the terms of the [GNU General Public License v2 (GPL)](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).